 How to apply the Limbic Map to online behaviour

-I have coined the term Emotional Goal Optimisation (EGO) to describe a method of using the limbic map to better understand why people perform an online search, click on a specific search result, engage with the websites they find and then take action on that website (e.g., buy a product or make an enquiry).
-Applying EGO to several clients’ websites has resulted in record increases in rankings, clicks and conversions.
+I coined the term Emotional Goal Optimisation (EGO) to describe a method of using the limbic map to better understand why people perform an online search, click on a specific search result, engage with the websites they find and then take action on that website (e.g., buy a product or make an enquiry).
+Applying EGO to several clients’ sites resulted in increases in rankings, clicks and conversions.

-AdWords is an advertising platform provided by Google that allows advertisers to choose specific search terms (keywords) that trigger their ad to appear in the search results.
-The position of their ad is determined by an auction system.
-The highest bidder will typically see their ad shown in the highest position on Google.
+Google Ads is an advertising platform which allows advertisers to choose specific search terms (keywords) that trigger their ads to appear in the search results.
+The position of the ad is determined by an auction system.
+The highest bidder will typically see their ad shown in the highest positions on Google.

-I created a campaign using Google AdWords to test the effectiveness of using emotional goals to persuade Google users to click on my ads.
-The idea was to create two variations of an advertisement: one with, and the other without, emotional goals and see which ad received the most clicks.
+I created a campaign using Google Ads to test the effectiveness of using emotional goals to persuade Google users to click on my ads.
+The idea was to create two variations of an advertisement: one with, and the other without emotional goals to see which ad received the most clicks.

-To achieve this, I had to find keywords for which there was little or no competition to minimise the cost of each click.
-I also had to find keywords with a high volume of searches being performed every day.
-This meant I would not have to wait several weeks or months to achieve statistically significant results.
+To achieve this, I had to find keywords for which there was little or no competition (to minimise cost) but with a high volume of daily searches.
+That way I wouldn’t have to wait weeks or months to achieve statistically significant results.